edualve/SteaSummonSOD/README.md

 [Fan Update for Wrath by TheGeneticsGuy](https://github.com/TheGeneticsGuy/Unofficial_SteaSummon)

-*** NOTE: I'm working on a longer term fix for offline checks since that was one thing preventing the addon from working, so features related to offline status may not work as anticipated ***
+***NOTE: I'm working on a longer term fix for offline checks since that was one thing preventing the addon from working, so features related to offline status may not work as anticipated***

+## Installing
+Download the release zip and add it to your interface addons folder as normal!
 ## New

 Manage your raid while summoning, relinquish raid lead when done summoning and leave the raid with raid roles in preferred state